 Data from the sensors are helping to recommend the best time to open up traffic after a patching or new pavement project and continuously track concrete development.
 Lu’s team is working with the Federal Highway Administration to implement these concrete sensors in other states.

 At the same time as making concrete talk, Lu and her lab are developing a way that concrete could repair itself.

 Self-healing concrete would be particularly useful during harsh winters.
 For roads in the U.S. Midwest, winter makes concrete freeze and thaw in cycles.
-When temperatures drop below 32 degrees F, water molecules on a road’s surface freeze and expand, cracking the concrete.
+When temperatures drop below 32 degrees F (0 degrees C), water molecules on a road’s surface freeze and expand, cracking the concrete.
 These cracks lead to fissures over the course of several winters.